gregsadetsky/minimalish-django-starter/README.md

   - set the `ALLOWED_HOSTS` env var to the domain name you want to use and/or the `.onrender.com` sub-domain
 - you should be live!!

-[^1]: it's really confusing to use the word "template" because it's not a ... [template](https://docs.djangoproject.com/en/4.2/topics/templates/)...

 ## misc/extra bonus

 - use Black and Pyright via text editor packages.
 Black should auto-format on save.